 The relevance to study the load transfer during steady state cornering is to limit the roll during cornering (for comfort) and yaw balance (understeering gradient, see Section 4.3.5.2).
 Additionally, the load transfer influence the transient handling; see Section 4.4 and Section 4.5.

 4.3.9.1 Load transfer between vehicle sides

-The total load transfer can be found without involving suspension effects.
+The total load transfer is without resolving into front and rear.
+It can be found without involving suspension effects.

 Moment equilibrium, around left contact with ground: $$\Rightarrow$$